 How to clean your tongue without a tongue scraper

 If you find yourself without a tongue scraping tool and in need of a fresher tongue and breath, the edge of a plastic or metal spoon will do quite a good job.
 Scrape your tongue from the back to the tip and see what you collect.

 As we mentioned earlier, you can also brush your tongue with a toothbrush, but this has been shown to be less effective than using a device designed specifically for this purpose.

 How to clean your tongue naturally

-If you’d prefer not to physically scrape anything along your tongue, you’ll probably find that a mouth rinse is the next best way to clean your tongue and relieve bad breath.
+If you'd prefer not to physically scrape anything along your tongue, you'll probably find that a mouth rinse is the next best way to clean your tongue and relieve bad breath.
 There are plenty of natural mouthwashes available to buy in stores and online, or you could try your hand at making your own using baking soda.
-Our mouthwash guide has more information about all of these options.
+Our guide to the best mouthwash has more information about all of these options.

 Regular use of a mouth rinse is a good way to keep your mouth feeling fresh.
 It's also important to ensure you drink enough water, because dehydration can worsen the buildup of bacteria on the tongue.

 Although not widely practiced or recommended in the US, and most likely not essential according to your dentist, the various tongue scraper benefits, including relieving bad breath and getting rid of bacteria make it a worthwhile addition to your daily dental care routine.